Brazilian Beauty Pamela Alexandra Flaunts Curves In Skintight Minidress

 Pamela Alexandra has taken Instagram by storm with photos that show off her shapely figure.
 On Wednesday, she heated up Instagram with a photo in which she wore a little black dress that showed off her curves.

 In the photo, Pamela stood outside near a building.
-She wore a black minidress with off-the-shoulder sleeves and a plunging neckline which revealed plenty Pamela’s voluptuous chest.
+She wore a black minidress with off-the-shoulder sleeves and a plunging neckline that teased Pamela’s voluptuous chest.
 The top of the dress was lace, under which Pamela wore a black bra.
 Her upper abdomen was visible through the lace, giving off a sexy, yet feminine vibe.
 The dress stopped at the top of Pamela’s thighs, giving viewers a nice look at her curvaceous legs.
 With one hand in her hair and one on her hip, Pamela struck a confident pose that accentuated her tiny waist.

-The Instagram sensation wore her hair straight and went with a minimalist look to her makeup.
+The Instagram sensation wore her hair straight and went with a minimalist makeup look.
 She added a bit of bling to the look with two dainty necklaces and a bracelet.
-Her stilettos featured silver ankle straps that added touch of glam to her outfit.
+Her stilettos featured silver ankle straps that added a touch of glam to her outfit.

-In the post’s caption, the Brazilian beauty said that while she used to be afraid to wear dresses, but she wasn’t anymore.
-Some of Pamela’s fans were surprised to hear that, and told her that they thought she looked gorgeous in the little number.
+In the post’s caption, the Brazilian beauty said that while she used to be afraid to wear dresses, she wasn’t anymore.
+Some of Pamela’s fans were surprised to hear that and told her that they thought she looked gorgeous in the little number.

 “You look good in them!!” one admirer wrote, while another follower requested to see Pamela in more dresses.